Sonic Battle

-is a 2003 Fighting game developed by Sonic Team and published by Sega for the Game Boy Advance.
+is a 2003 fighting game developed by Sonic Team and published by Sega for the Game Boy Advance.
 It is the second fighting game in the Sonic the Hedgehog series, the first game being Sonic the Fighters.
 It was released in Japan in December 2003 and in North America and Europe in early 2004.
-The game received an indifferent response from critics.
+The game received a mixed response from critics.

 Gameplay

 Shadow the Hedgehog participates in a battle with Miles "Tails" Prower and Knuckles the Echidna.
 The 3D stage features a grassy environment with Chao-themed ruins.

 Battles are fought in 3D arenas with up to four players.
 Each character has a set of attacks and abilities.
 Most attacks are used with B, including the combo (1st, 2nd, and 3rd Attack), Air Attack, Upper Attack (used to knock opponents straight up), Heavy Attack (used to knock opponents away), and Aim Attack (used to pursue an opponent after the Heavy Attack).
 The A button is used to jump, and the L button lets the player block attacks, or heal damage if the button is held.
 The playable characters also have unique special moves, the three types being Shot, Power, and Set.
 Shot moves center around using a projectile to damage the opponent from a distance.
 Power moves focus on dealing damage quickly in a single move.
 Trap moves generally involve using a type of bomb to surprise-attack the enemy.
 However, only a limited number of special moves can be selected.
 Shot, Power, and Trap must be allocated to three slots: Ground, Air, and Defend.
 The special move the player sets to Ground will be used when pressing R on the ground.
 The move the player sets to Air will be used when pressing R in mid-air.
 The last slot, Defend, has a different function; when a player sets a certain type of special move to Defend, then every time an enemy uses the same type of special moveset, it will automatically be blocked.

 Each player has two vital stats, a health bar and an Ichikoro Gauge.
 When health is completely depleted, the player is KO'd and loses one life (in a survival match) or the one who KO'd them gets a point (in a KO match).
 The Ground, Air, and Defend settings are chosen at the beginning of the match, and every time the player respawns.
 As a player takes damage, blocks attacks, or heals, the Ichikoro Gauge fills up.
 When it is full, the next special move the player does will instantly KO anyone it hits.
 However, if they chose to defend against that type of special, or successfully block, their Ichikoro Gauge will be filled instantly.
 Players healing damage will also slowly fill up their Ichikoro Gauge, but are still vulnerable to attacks.